-- When the compressor is on, the indoor fan speed can be set to high, (medium) ,low, or auto.
-And the anticold wind function has the priority. - Anti-cold air function - The indoor fan is controlled by the indoor unit coil temperature T2.
+- 1) In heating mode, the indoor fan operates continuously.
+The fan speed can be set to 1%-100%, or mute.
+And the anti-cold wind function has the priority. - Anti-cold air function - The indoor fan is controlled by the indoor temperature T1 and indoor unit coil temperature T2.